datacamp-content-public/courses-machine-translation-and-understanding-text-in-python-thushan-ganegedara/slides/chapter_1_e493fe72b09a643d6cc7f8e7b6c447bb.md

 `@script`
 What are word vectors?

-As mentioned earlier, word vectors are powerful numerical representations of words.
+As mentioned earlier, word vectors are numerical representations of words.
+For example, the word vector of the word cat might look like this; a fixed length vector of real numbers.

 More importantly, word vectors preserve the semantics of words as the words are mapped to the vector space.

 Take a look at the image below.
 If you imagine a 3 dimensional space to which the words are mapped, the word vectors might be positioned as follows.

-The word cat will be very close to dog, however far away from the word volcano.
+The word cat will be very close to the word dog, however far away from the word volcano.

-This is a very desirable property to have when trying to solve more complex problems.
-And almost all the NLP tasks like text classification and machine translation use word vectors as a basis to build the models, as we will see later.

 ---